AsyncNinja/article-moving-to-nice-asynchronous-swift-code/PRESENTATION.md

 ```

 So we are passing callback as last argument.
 This interface is a little bit uglier.
 It looked pure*ish*, but now it is not.
+Let's see how we will use this interface.

 ---

-Let's see how we will use this interface.
+Usage:

 ```swift
 extension MyViewController {